NU-Digital-Cultures/Trout/Project Researcgh/DataVisualisations.md

- # Links to data visualisations and infographics related to gentrification and poor landlords
+ # These are links to data visualisations and infographics we have made which are related to gentrification
- These wil be incorporated onto the app
+ These will be incorporated onto the app
  <br>

  ## Gentrification: Private Renting price analysis